seoklee/til/java/ood_java.md

 I usually forget some of the details that I listed below.
 I just reviewed the key points that I should know.

-There are basically two big keywords that you should know.

 ##Abstract

 - Abstract class cannot be instantiated.

-There are some instance that it seems like you are instantiating an abstract class.
+Someimtes, it looks like you are instantiating an abstract class.
 But no, you are actually instantiating an annoynous subclass.)

 - Abstract method cannot have a body